 Which Zip Ties to Buy?

-The color is also important due to how the plastic reacts to the sun.
+Plastic reacts to sunlight which means zip ties exposed to the sun over long periods lose strength and holding power.
+Therefore, the color of zip ties is important.
 Many people I know swear by using the black ones because they last longer than colored or white ones do.
-Long exposure to the sun will make the average zip tie lose strength and holding power.
-The black ones will also eventually give out but tend to last longer.
-Could it be an urban myth?
-Of course it could!
+The black ones also eventually give out but tend to last longer.
+Urban myth?
+Perhaps.
 Thankfully, this myth doesn’t harm anyone or anything so I go with it.

-For our house, we have a few variety packs with different lengths (not widths) and colors.
-We use the colored ones for short term jobs or to mark a trail.
-The black ones are used for jobs need to last longer than a couple of months, or in situations where we do not want the zip tie to be seen.
+At our house, we keep a few variety packs of different lengths and colors on hand.
+We use the colored ones for short-term jobs or to mark a trail.
+The black ones find their way into jobs that need to last longer than a couple of months, or in situations where we don’t want the zip tie visible.

-Zip ties nearly always come in large quantities, and that provides the opportunity to divvy them up between different emergency bags and kits, adding a few to camping, hiking, and backpack gear, and having a few left over for household needs.
+Zip ties nearly always come in large quantities, which make it easy to divvy them up between different emergency bags and kits, adding a few to camping, hiking, and backpack gear, and having a few left over for household needs.

 What other survival situations would you use zip ties for?